What You Need To Know About Sustainability Statements

-So – what is a Sustainability Statement, and how are they different to Energy Statements and SAP Calculations?
+So – what is a Sustainability Statement?
+How are they different to Energy Statements and SAP Calculations?
 Essentially, a Sustainability Statement is a comprehensive document that covers all aspects of the environmental impact of a planned development.
 While Energy Statements, SAP and SBEM Calculations are only concerned with energy, a Sustainability Statement includes everything from:

 This is not an exhaustive list of what your Sustainability Statement may cover.
 In addition, the report can include any other aspects of your project’s sustainability plan relevant to your planning application.